abilican/mars-rover-problem-solution/README.md

+# Before Run Project
+Possible situations are written as a test case.
+Please run test project and see results.
+Also you can add new tests or new cases.

 # Mars Rovers
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.